soonick/soonick.github.io/_posts/2021-08-25-introduction-to-bazel.md

 ./bazel-bin/example-package/example_package
 ```

+A full example can be found at: https://github.com/soonick/ncona-code-samples/tree/master/introduction-to-bazel/first-binary

 ## Local dependencies

 Let's look at a few ways we can deal with dependencies that live in the same `workspace`.
 Let's start by creating a new file inside `example-package`: